learn-co-curriculum/cssi-7.3-logic-in-templates/README.md

 Change our `<h2>` to wish our user a great day.
 First, write a list containing the “good day” messages.
 Then use the GET method to read a new template variable called `msg_times`.
 This number will be passed to our template so it knows  how many “good day” messages to show.

-* Add good_day_list to the HelloWorld handler good_day_list = [“Have a Great Day”, “Have en god dag!”, “ “Bonne journée !”, “Que pase un buen día!”]
+* Add good_day_list to the HelloWorld handler good_day_list = ["Have a Great Day", "Have en god dag!", "Bonne journee !", "Que pase un buen dia!"]

 * Change the HelloWorld handler so that the new template variable, `msg_times` can be read via the GET method and passed to the template

 * Add loop logic to your template so that `http://localhost:8080/helloworld?msg_num=2`
   Should show the first two messages:
-  * Have a Great Day
+  * Have a Great Day!
   * Have en god dag!

 * Add a conditional statement so that